New Space Order: Military Empire

 Though the intention is unknown, the Military Empire is inscribed as "帝國" and not "帝国."
 It is said that this is a codename given by the United Galaxy from the political system found by language analysis.
 The official name is "Ola Garucelic zo Ahous."
 It is a nation governed by a single person called the "Supreme Ruler."

 Originally, there were several nations.
 However, all of them were unified through a war sparked by the Supreme Ruler called the "United War."
 The Supreme Leader seems to be a guaranteed centennial during the New Space Order War.
 It has a military-centric culture that closely resembles Nazi Germany and Imperial Japan in World War II and developed in science from the military.
 The design is also modeled after World War II battleships and aircraft carriers.
 Its internal affairs and governance are stable.
 After foreseeing threats such as invasions from outer space and advancing into space and eliminating said threats by rearmament, it fell into a state of war with the United Galaxy.

-ESP abilities are called "Dorkto" and they are used as military application power and perceived as "made to do."
+ESP abilities are called "Dorkt" and they are used as military application power and perceived as "made to do."
 The people of Ahous cannot use telepathy or any other abilities.
 Instead, they use it to boost human senses, can range in outer space only visually in Earth's World War I, and can perform sub-light artillery battles only by the captain and artillery officer's own calculations.
 Although it is "limited," the ESP ability is expressed to all citizens only in the four nations, and its use of difficulty is low enough to be used "on a daily basis though it is tiresome."
 Therefore, a soldier's degree of training and accumulated experience is not the ratio of other countries and that the computing power is comparable to the UG's high-performance computers.
 Because of this, most of the weapons are peaky which depends on the skill of the individual.

 It uses a language that has evolved from the Xevi language that was used in Xevious (though, it is said that the Xevi language itself is instilled in another knowledge by some force).
 There are many words in items related to the Military Empire.
 In -Link of Life- online mechanics, the Xevi language (Ancient Pan-Galactic Official Language) and Old Norse are linguistically combined.
 The unit is a small number of elite types with a high cost and high performance.
 In addition, by going through the event, a conversion to a weapon with a lot of live ammunition equipment is made.
 There are many battleships that are resistant to invasions from the side.
 The above mechanics has the ship's setting, but it appears to be manufactured by craftsman-based industries.